-3 Data preparation
+3 Data Preparation

-The binaural DOA setup is deployed onto the robot with a taut headband that places the microphones on the head of the REEM-C at the positions that would correspond with human ears, providing a realistic and human-like appearance and configuration.
+The binaural DOA setup is deployed onto the robot with a taut headband that places the microphones the head of the REEM-C at the positions that would correspond with human ears, providing a realistic and human-like appearance and configuration.
 A Scarlett 2i2 audio interface was used with 2 lavalier microphones.
 This set up was chosen as it is inexpensive and could be adapted and deployed to a wide range of robotics platforms.
-The aperture of this array setup is measured from the calibration performed in section 1.2 as d = 0.255m.